Alex-gits/crwn-shop-react/README.md

 ## Hello, this is my React.js pet-project.
 Building it I learned about workflow in React environment as well as some most popular React libraries.

+It was deployed to Heroku.
+You can check it [online](https://crwn-on.herokuapp.com/) (first visit may take some time).

 It was build with:

 ### 1. [React.js](https://ru.reactjs.org/)